Alchemist-X/howcryptoworksbook/Chapter_14_Quantum_Resistance.md

 ### Best Practices

 To protect against future quantum computing threats, users should adopt careful key management practices.
-For Ethereum, avoid keeping large amount of funds in an address after its first transaction, since any on-chain signature reveals your public key to potential quantum attacks, instead, migrate to a fresh, unused address or preferably a smart contract wallet that can be upgraded to post-quantum cryptographic schemes.
+For Ethereum, avoid keeping large amount of funds in an address after its first transaction, since any on-chain signature reveals the public key to potential quantum attacks, instead, migrate to a fresh, unused address or preferably a smart contract wallet that can be upgraded to post-quantum cryptographic schemes.

 Bitcoin users should similarly avoid address reuse by spending entire UTXOs to fresh addresses, ensuring no value remains tied to previously exposed public keys.
 While multisig and multi-party computation (MPC) solutions offer enhanced security today, they don't eliminate quantum risk if they still rely on secp256k1 cryptography once public keys are revealed; their primary value lies in providing an upgrade path to quantum-resistant algorithms when they become available.